Tesla enters race to build self-driving car

 Musk's three-year timeline is more ambitious than timelines set out by other carmakers, as well as analysts that say it will take 10 to 15 years before self-driving cars become a reality.

-Germany's Daimler AG (DAIGn.DE) and Japan's Nissan (7201.T) have both said they hope to begin selling self-driving cars by the end of the decade.
+Germany's Daimler AG and Japan's Nissan have both said they hope to begin selling self-driving cars by the end of the decade.

 Daimler already offers technology that allows for partly automated driving such as traffic jam assistance in its top-line S-Class Mercedes, which can maintain distance to other cars in stop-and-go situations.